intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Overview/nano.md

 ### **3.2 TensorFlow**

-BigDL-Nano supports `tensorflow.keras` API and most optimizations require only changing a few "import" lines in your codes and adding a few flags.
+BigDL-Nano supports `tensorflow.keras` API and most optimizations require only changing a few "import" lines in your code and adding a few flags.

 BigDL-Nano uses a extended version of `tf.keras.Model` or `tf.keras.Sequential` for integrating our optimizations.

-For example, you can conduct a multi-instance training using the following codes:
+For example, you can conduct a multi-instance training using the following lines of code:

 ```python
 import tensorflow as tf